matiaskorhonen/paper-age/README.md

 ## Features

-* Takes plaintext input either from a file or stdin
+* Accepts input either from a file or stdin
 * Encrypts that input with a passphrase
 * Outputs a PDF with a QR code of the encrypted ciphertext
 * Support for both A4 and letter paper sizes